charliescates/cryptoball/README.md

 ## Running the tests
 Running the tests for hardhat is super simple, just cd into `smart-contracts` and run `npx hardhat test`

+## Troubleshooting
+1. If you are seeing errors implying no contract is running at the address, make sure you deployed it to the right one (i.e. you have `---network localhost` to hardhat commands)
+2. If the transaction errors out in metamask, you might need to reset your nonce or change the one for that transaction